Abhiram-kandiyana/CUDA-BLAST-2024/README.md

 ### This repository is to compile [NCBI BLAST](https://github.com/TadasBaltrusaitis/OpenFace) with CUDA backend.
 The repo implements both `k-mer filtering` and `Smith-Waterman Alignment` processes.

 ## **CUDA-BLAST-2024 Installation**
-* Follow the below steps to install the library:
+* Follow the below steps to clone this repo:
 ```
 git clone https://github.com/Abhiram-kandiyana/CUDA-BLAST-2024.git
 cd CUDA-BLAST-2024